How to Use the Command `rc-service` (with Examples)

 Explanation:

-• service_name: The name of the service you want to stop.
+• service_name: This is the service’s identifier you wish to stop.

 Code: